Professor Anu Sivunen

 Kaisa Laitinen, PhD, is a university teacher (communication) and a post doc researcher at the University of Jyväskylä, Department of Language and Communication Studies.
 Her research interests entail technology-mediated interpersonal and organizational communication, virtual teamwork, as well as socialbots and other communicative intelligent technologies in the workplace.
 Laitinen has previously worked in a research project called Interpersonal Communication Competence in Virtual Teams funded by the Academy of Finland.
 She is currently working as a teacher and a researcher in a research project funded by Academy of Finland (PARIS) studying employees’ social media use.
 She also acts as the Young Scholar Representative of Interpersonal Communication and Social Interaction division of European Communication Research and Education Association, and has spent a semester as a visiting scholar in United States, at University of Texas at Austin.

-Doctoral Student Jonna Leppäkumpu
+Doctoral researcher Jonna Leppäkumpu

 Jonna Leppäkumpu is a PhD student in the Department of Language and Communication Studies at the University of Jyväskylä.
 She is currently working in the GloBound research project, where the interest lies in information sharing and the management of work-life boundaries in global work.
-Previously, she worked in the SOMEDIA research project.
-Her PhD research focuses on boundary work and the different ways people manage and negotiate work-life boundaries.
+Previously, she worked in the Somedia research project.
+Her research focuses on boundary work and the different ways people manage and negotiate work-life boundaries.

-Doctoral Student Minna Koivula
+Doctoral researcher Minna Koivula

-Doctoral Student Anniina Huusko
+Doctoral researcher Anniina Huusko

-Doctoral student Camilla Suortti
+Doctoral researcher Camilla Suortti

 Camilla Suortti is a PhD student of Communication in the Department of Language and Communication Studies at University of Jyväskylä.
 She is currently working in FutuRemote project that studies how emerging technologies and digitalization are changing knowledge work, social interaction and organizing.
 Her doctoral thesis focuses on tensions and paradoxes in digital work, technology-mediated interaction and management of communication technology.

-Doctoral Student Rasa Jämsen
+Doctoral researcher Rasa Jämsen

 Rasa Jämsen is a Ph.D. student of Communication in the Department of Language and Communication Studies at University of Jyväskylä.
 She is currently working in FutuRemote project that studies how emerging technologies and digitalization are changing knowledge work, social interaction and organizing.

-Affiliated Researchers:
+Affiliated Researchers

 University Researcher Salla-Maaria Laaksonen, University of Helsinki